isomerpages/nlb-eyeonasia/_india-know-living/03-festivals-in-india.md

 [**Jaipur Literature Festival, India Art Fair and more: The 2020 Calendar**](http://eresources.nlb.gov.sg/Main/browse/resource/1111){:target="_blank"}

-If you are an art and cultural junkie, this article maps out the next twelve months of the year, so you can culture-hop from city to city.
+If you are an art and cultural junkie, this article maps out all twelve months of the year, so you can culture-hop from city to city.

 Retrieved from ProQuest Central. *myLibrary* ID is required to access this database.